PalisadoesFoundation/talawa-api/docs/docs/auto-docs/graphql/types/FundCampaign/updatedAt/functions/updatedAtResolver.md

 `Promise`\<`Date` \| `null`\>

-{`Promise<Date>`} The timestamp when the fund campaign was last updated
+`Promise<Date>` The timestamp when the fund campaign was last updated

 ## Throws

-{TalawaGraphQLError} With code 'unauthenticated' if user is not logged in
+TalawaGraphQLError With code 'unauthenticated' if user is not logged in

 ## Throws

-{TalawaGraphQLError} With code 'unauthorized_action' if user lacks required permissions
+TalawaGraphQLError With code 'unauthorized_action' if user lacks required permissions

 ## Throws

-{TalawaGraphQLError} With code 'unexpected' for database or other runtime errors
+TalawaGraphQLError With code 'unexpected' for database or other runtime errors